 And, while every one of those systems might provide privacy, safety, security, trust, or whatever, all of them presume no more agency on the customer’s side than what the company provides.
 So, at best, all they can provide are the best possible experiences of captivity.

 What all these systems miss is that companies need customers that are free and made capable by solutions of their own that scale across all many companies.
 Like this:

 It helps that we already have some of those.
 Cash is one.
 From The Cash Model of Customer Experience:

 Here’s the handy thing about cash: it gives customers scale.
 It does that by working the same way for everybody, everywhere it’s accepted.
 It’s also anonymous by nature, meaning it carries no personal identifiers.
 Recording what happens with it is also optional: using it doesn’t require an entry in a ledger.
 Cash has also been working this way for thousands of years.
 But we almost never talk about our “experience” with cash, because we don’t need to.

 Credit is another.
 Also cars, bikes, phones, and shoes.
 All of those give us handy ways to approach and interact with businesses.
 They are all fine, but not enough, especially in the digital world.
 We need new tools built to work there.

 For example, say you move, or change your surname.
 There should be a tool that changes that personal information across all the companies you engage—and does it in one move.
 Think of the cost savings that would bring for every company with a namespace for that customer in its database.
 It’s just a guess, but I’ll bet that bad data costs companies $trillions, especially if you throw in all the bad guesswork produced by unwelcome (and increasingly illegal) surveillance.

-Here are fourteen examples of problems that can only be solved from the customer’s side:
+Here are thirteen examples of problems that can only be solved from the customer’s side: